dittonetwork/ditto-runner-node/README.md

 # Ditto Runner Node

-This repository contains the backend services for the Ditto Network, including the Simulator and the Indexer.
+This repository contains the Ditto Runner Node stack, including the Simulator (AVS Web API), the Indexer, and the Othentic Attester Node.
 It uses Docker and Docker Compose to orchestrate the services, making setup and development straightforward.

 # Operator Incentives & Rules

 During the Alpha phase, operators will be rewarded based on their performance in simulations.
 Points are distributed retrospectively and will become visible after the Alpha phase concludes.

 - Reward Mechanism:
-A public leaderboard available at https://app.dittonetwork.io/operators tracks the operator performance.
-Based on this data Ditto will determine and distribute points to the most performing operators at the end of the Alpha phase.
+A public leaderboard, available at https://app.dittonetwork.io/operators, tracks operator performance.
+Based on this data, Ditto will determine and distribute points to the top-performing operators at the end of the Alpha phase.

 - Fairness & Validity:
 Only valid simulations are counted (no duplicates, no broken reports).

 - Stake Equivalence:
-Rewards are designed to simulate staking value and add additional incentives exclusively for node operators.
+Rewards are designed to simulate staking value and provide additional incentives exclusively for node operators.

 ## Architecture

-The project consists of two main services, orchestrated by `docker-compose.yml`:
+The project consists of three main services, orchestrated by `docker-compose.yml`:

--   **`simulator`**: Responsible for executing and simulating Ditto workflows.
-It interacts with an Ethereum-compatible blockchain and IPFS for data storage.
+-   **`simulator`**: Ditto AVS Web API responsible for executing and simulating Ditto workflows.
+It interacts with EVM chains and IPFS for data storage.
 -   **`indexer`**: Indexes data from the blockchain to provide a queryable API for the frontend and other services.
+-   **`othnode` (Othentic Attester)**: Runs the Othentic attester node and connects to the Ditto aggregator over P2P.
+It uses your operator key to sign attestations and communicates with the `simulator` via HTTP.

 ## Prerequisites
 ### Hardware